Last Minute Gift Ideas

 5. Do You Need a Switch Adaptor to Use It?

 In some cases, an individual with special needs may not be able to operate mainstream toys because they cannot use the on-off switch that often accompanies battery-operated toys.
-Adapted toys allow special needs children to interact with these toys by giving them a button to press or other alternatives for operating the toy with the use of a switch.
-Some toys and gadgets come with a switch adaptor, while others may be modified to add one.
+Adapted toys allow individuals with special needs to interact with these toys by giving them a button to press or other alternatives for operating the toy with the use of a switch.
+Some toys and activities come with a switch adaptor, while others may be modified to add one.

-6. Will the Toy Allow Your Child to Interact With Others?
+6. Will the Toy Allow Them to Interact With Others?

 7. Is It an Individual Toy?

-In some cases, children with sensory issues may benefit from toys and gifts that are calming and can be used alone, such as plush toys or fidget toys.
-In other cases, a child or teen may benefit from puzzles and games that help with cognitive development when there isn’t a parent, teacher or another child nearby to help.
+In some cases, people with sensory processing disorders may benefit from toys and gifts that are calming and can be used alone, such as plush toys or fidget toys.
+In other cases, an individual may benefit from puzzles and games that help with mobility or cognitive development when there isn’t a parent, teacher or another child nearby to help.

-8. Is It Safe for the Age or Ability?
+8. Is It Safe for Their Actual and Developmental Age or Ability?

 9. Does It Appeal to Their Interests?

-Special needs children and adults are individuals with unique interests and abilities.
+Children and adults with special needs are individuals with unique interests and abilities.
 What appeals to one won’t necessarily appeal to another.
 Before you buy a gift, consider what you know about them.
 Do they enjoy sports?
 Music?
 Art?
 Computers?
-There are a wide variety of gift options for children and teens with special needs, each tailored to a variety of interests.
+There are a wide variety of gift options for children, teens and adults with special needs, each tailored to a variety of interests.

 10. Is It Fragile?